- Who We Are

 ▪ Inability to dress themselves (for those who are physically able) 11.8%

-It is important to note that a single child may have more than one disability.
+It is important to understand that a single child may have more than one disability.
 The disabling conditions of the Pasitos children that are evident from birth represent 40.6% of the cases, by disease 19%, while by an accident 6.2%.

 - 100% free of charge:

 All of our services are offered 100% free of charge.
-The only dates we are closed are two weeks at Christmas, Easter Week and two weeks in the summer.

-- Socioeconomic characteristics of the population served:
+- Socio-economic characteristics of the population served:

-- Our Institution is supported by the following:
+- Our institution is supported by the following:

 ▪ International Foundations